-What is the Best Way to Get Rid of Blackheads?
+What is the Best Way to get Rid of Blackheads?

 If you want to get rid of blackheads, you first need to understand what causes them.
 Blackheads are caused when pores become clogged with excess oil; the black color is not caused by dirt, but rather by the oil oxidizing through contact with the air.
-Cleaning the surface of your skin will do little to get rid of blackheads, but there are other steps you can take.
+Cleaning the surface of your skin will do little to get rid of them, but there are other steps you can take.

 • Don't use soap or other harsh cleansers on your face.
 Opt for cleaners that are pH balanced, and always choose something that does not contain oils.